-On March 1, 2011, the agreements were amended to reflect the new 2011 annual base salaries approved by the Compensation Committee for Messrs.
-Evans, Hurley, Dominicis and Bulfin of \$500,000, \$500,000, \$500,000 and \$435,000, respectively.
-Additionally, we amended the senior executive employment agreements to add a provision that all outstanding unvested stock options and restricted stock granted to each of Messrs.
+Additionally, the employment agreements provide that all outstanding unvested stock options and restricted stock granted to each of Messrs.
 Evans, Hurley, Dominicis and Bulfin fully vest immediately upon a "termination without cause" as such term is defined in each of their employment agreements, as approved by the Compensation Committee.